mli/new-docs/python/guide/packages/ndarray/01-ndarray-intro.md

 ```

 As you will come to learn in detail later, operations and memory storage will
 happen on specific devices that you can set.
-You can compute on the CPU, GPU, a
+You can compute on CPU(s), GPU(s), a
-specific GPU, or all of the above depending on your situtation and preference.
+specific GPU, or all of the above depending on your situation and preference.
 Using `.context` reveals the location of the variable.

 ```python